 Politics of Authoritarianism (CPO 4053)

 This course is designed to provide students with an understanding of general trends in contemporary African politics.
-Africa is a diverse continent made up of 54 countries and over 1.2 billion people.
-It is home to all types of political systems – including democracies, monarchies, military governments, and one-party states.
-This makes it an exciting place to study political science.
 This course will focus on three big questions – What are the most pressing problems facing African countries since independence?
 Is there something exceptional about Africa?
 How can the continent inform our broader understanding of comparative politics?
-To answer these questions, the course incorporates both written scholarship and documentary accounts across several thematic areas.

 Introduction to Political Data Analysis